 There are many exciting opportunities to study in France or a French-speaking country.
 The CSU International Program offers year-long programs in 70 countries world-wide, as well as programs that only last a few weeks.
 In France, you can study in Paris or in Aix-en-Provence.
 Previous study of French will give you the opportunity to take a wider variety of courses when in France.
 To date, the Switzer Scholarship had funded over $100,000 to help CSUSB students study in France and Quebec.

-WLL can also arrange independent study and course credit for students participating in the ESA Program in Paris (link last to esaparis).
+WLL can also arrange independent study and course credit for students participating in the ESA Program in Paris.
 Scholarships are available.

 Year Abroad through CSU-IP

 The California State University has an excellent International Program (IP) with study abroad opportunities for students at over 25 locations throughout the world.
 Students interested in learning about French and francophone cultures can study in Aix-en-Provence (France), Paris (France) or Québec City (Canada).
 For more information about the IP program, visit the International Institute website.

 Students are enthusiastic about their International Program experiences: “Studying in France changed my life” (Cynthia Oliveros), “Since I was an art history double-major, France was filled with treasures and artworks I could explore” (Kim Clifton); “Studying abroad boosted my confidence, opened my eyes to limitless possibilities, improved my language skills, broadened my global perspective and gave me friends that, to this day, are among the best I have” (Vanessa Jong), “Had I not gone abroad, I would not have had the confidence to teach French language and culture and I undoubtedly would not have been entrusted [to teach French at Redlands East Valley High School]” (Jennifer Baldwin).

 In the last 10 years over 30 students have studied French through IP.